Skip to main content

 • International Financial Reporting Standards

-In accordance with European Union legislation and national law, companies whose securities are admitted to trading on a regulated market are required to prepare consolidated financial statements in accordance with International Financial Reporting Standards (IFRS Accounting Standards) as adopted by the European Union.
+The Companies Act 2014, as amended, establishes the financial reporting framework applicable to companies in Ireland.
+As a member of the European Union (EU), Ireland requires companies whose securities are admitted to trading on an EU regulated market to prepare consolidated financial statements in accordance with International Financial Reporting Standards (IFRS) Accounting Standards as adopted by the EU.

-Other entities may prepare financial statements using alternative frameworks permitted under Irish law, including FRS 102 – The Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland, issued by the Financial Reporting Council (FRC), or IFRS Accounting Standards as adopted by the European Union.
-In certain limited circumstances, other approved accounting frameworks such as US GAAP may also be permitted.
+Other entities may prepare financial statements using alternative frameworks permitted under Irish law, including Financial Reporting Standard (FRS) 102, which applies in the United Kingdom and Republic of Ireland, or EU-adopted IFRS where permitted.

 Current Status: Adopted